As we all know, the claw machine is a very simple arcade game device. But few people know his true origins.

 But there are also people working tirelessly for the rebirth.
 An amusement owner named Lee moss gathered other recreation owners to lobby the government, hoping to redefine the claw machine as amusement equipment.
 It took two years to get the government’s compromise, and the compromise was accompanied by stringent regulations.
 The claw machine could not be automated by electricity, and its coin acceptor had to be removed.
 This almost cut off the possibility of making money for them.

 In the 1990s, the fire boom of claw machine finally spread to Southeast Asia.
 They have been exported most in Japan and South Korea.
-Especially, they have become an essential part in people’s daily life in Japan.
+Especially, they have become an essential part of people’s daily life in Japan.